 Outline

 Proposed Thesis Topic: Business Analytics--Interdisciplinary approach of computer science, math and business skills.
-Would combined education result in better understanding of complex business problems?
+Would combined education result in a better understanding of complex business problems?
 Can an evaluation tool be created to evaluate curriculum?
 Can curriculum be created with industry practitioners?

 Introduction

-This paper is a review of interdisciplinary education, analytics and how the combination can create an higher education curriculum that can help the technology industry fill jobs.
-Changes and innovations in higher education have been studied, debated and reported in many publications (e.g., Alavi, 1994; Alavi, Wheeler, & Valacich, 1994; Leidner & Jarvenpaa, 1993; Norman, 1992; Schlechter, 1990; Shneiderman, 1993; Shneiderman, Alavi, Norman, & Borkouski, 1995).
-The technology fields deal with an ever-changing landscape where new concepts and approaches are regularly emerging.
-Employers, in an effort to increase their pool of qualified employees look to universities but there is a skills gap.
-Companies may decide to create internal training programs that require employees to define, investigate, and report on business problems that are relevant to their company or companies also have the option of partnering with colleges to provide desired skills through the creation of a specialized higher education curriculum.
+This paper reviews interdisciplinary education, analytics, and how the combination can create a higher-education curriculum that can help the IT industry fill jobs.
+Changes and innovations in higher education have been studied, debated, and reported in many publications (e.g., Alavi, 1994; Alavi, Wheeler & Valacich, 1994; Leidner & Jarvenpaa, 1993; Norman, 1992; Schlechter, 1990; Shneiderman, 1993; Shneiderman, Alavi, Norman & Borkouski, 1995).
+The technology fields deal with ever-changing landscapes where new concepts and approaches emerge incessantly.
+Employers, in an effort to increase their pool of qualified employees look to universities but there is a yawning gap in skillsets.
+Companies may decide to create internal training programs that require employees to define, investigate, and report on business problems that are relevant to them.
+Companies may also partner colleges to provide the desired skills through the creation of specialized higher-education curricula.

-Employers typically seek employees with skills that are specialized deep in one discipline area and broad knowledge in other relevant disciplines such as applied math, computer science and business.
-Employees who have a combination of these skills, along with the ability to communicate information, provide a competitive advantage for companies.
-Currently, there is a gap in the available skills and often, companies in order to retain these key employees, must focus on talent management (Elkeles &Phillips, 2007; Cheese, Thomas and Craig, 2007, Harris, Craig &Egan 2009) and provide in additional in house training.
+Employers typically seek employees who have significant specialization in one discipline area and broad knowledge in other relevant disciplines, such as applied math, computer science, and business.
+Employees with a combination of these skills, along with the ability to communicate information often provide a competitive advantage for companies.
+Currently, there is a gap in the available skills and often, companies in order to retain these key employees, must focus on talent management (Elkeles &Phillips, 2007; Cheese, Thomas & Craig, 2007; Harris, Craig &Egan, 2009) and provide additional in-house training.

-Employers need to build a larger pool of talent as the rapid pace of technological change continues to fuel the need for high aptitude, multi-skilled employees (Cohen & Pfeffer, 1986; Stross, 1996); along with the growth of business strategies that depend on high employee involvement for success (Cohen & Levinthal,1990; Hamel, 2000), and the rise of “knowledge-based” companies that create value through the intellectual capital of their employees (Quinn, 1992; Stewart, 1997).
-As a result, the alignment between higher institution programs and actual business needs is paramount.
+Employers need to build a larger pool of talent as the rapid pace of technological change continues to fuel the need for high aptitude, multi-skilled employees (Cohen & Pfeffer, 1986; Stross, 1996); along with enabling growth of business strategies that depend on high employee involvement for success (Cohen & Levinthal,1990; Hamel, 2000), and the rise of “knowledge-based” companies that create value through the intellectual capital of their employees (Quinn, 1992; Stewart, 1997).
+Consequently, the alignment between higher institutional programs and actual business needs becomes paramount.

-IBM is a company who believes a competitive advantage be achieved if data analysis is performed by employees who receive training not only in math and computer science, but business and communication.
-IBM is one of many technology leaders that are advocating for change in teaching methodology to assist companies in creating the competitive advantage with hard to duplicate analysis, unique analytics and employees who can be adaptable in using analytics in many situations.
-IBM is not unique as other technology companies are seeking to support programs that develop a curriculum that broaden students perspective and introduce an expanded range of material.
-Applying the broad skills to actual challenges that may be confronted within a work environment will prepare students for this dynamic environment (Newell, 2001).The technology industry is looking for employees who are deep in a discipline yet broad in skills.
+IBM believes in competitive advantage being achieved if data analysis is performed by employees who receive training not only in math and computer science, but business and communication too.
+IBM is one of many technology leaders advocating a change in teaching methodologies to assist companies in creating the competitive advantage with hard-to-duplicate analysis, unique analytics, and employees who are adaptable in using the analytics in diverse situations.
+IBM is not unique in this given other technology companies are seeking to support programs that develop a curriculum that broadens students’ perspective and introduces an expanded range of material.
+Applying the broad skills to actual challenges that may be confronted within a work environment may be seen as preparing students for this dynamic environment (Newell, 2001).The IT industry is looking for employees who are deep in a discipline yet broad in skills.
 This need is driving universities to champion new approaches in teaching an aspect of the computer science, math and business curriculums.
 The goal is to prepare students to embrace the challenge of a complex world where information is more readily available and technology (e.g. network, software tools) is enhancing analytic capability.
 Meeting this need in the industry requires fundamental changes in the way in which universities deliver practical educational experiences.